TheTaylorLee/TheTaylorLee/README.md

 </p>

 ### PSPortable
-I have bundled two portable PowerShell packages in the [PSPortable](https://github.com/TheTaylorLee/PSPortable) and [PSPortableLight](https://github.com/TheTaylorLee/PSPortableLight) repositories.
+I have bundled a PowerShell packages in the [PSPortable](https://github.com/TheTaylorLee/PSPortable) repository.
 Those repositories present a portable PowerShell 7 package with multiple included modules.
 They can be downloaded using a single command and used right away.
 The idea behind this is you can maintain the same PowerShell environment across many servers with change tracking.

 <!--
 https://github.com/anuraghazra/github-readme-stats